Health sciences librarians’ awareness and incorporation of informed consent standards for medical image publication: A preliminary study

 Abstract

-Objective: To determine if health sciences library workers were familiar with best practices regarding informed consent for the publication of medical images and if they incorporate the recommendations into their professional work.
+Objective: The objective of this study was to determine if health sciences library workers were aware of informed consent best practices and standards for the publication of medical images and if they incorporated the recommendations into their professional work.

-Methods: A survey was developed by the authors and distributed to library listservs in the United States.
-The results of the survey were tabulated in R.
+Methods: A survey was developed by the authors to determine awareness and incorporation of informed consent best practices and standards for the publication of medical images.
+The survey was distributed via listservs of professional librarian associations in the United States.
+The results of the survey were tabulated in RStudio.
+Fisher’s Exact Test was carried out to determine if awareness of informed consent influenced job responsibilities.

-Results: A total of 90 respondents were included in the data analysis with all respondents reporting multiple responsibilities in their professional role.
-While the majority of library workers (59%) were familiar with the best practices, few incorporated the recommendations into their everyday professional work.
+Results: A total of 91 respondents were included in the data analysis with all respondents reporting multiple responsibilities (instructional, collections, and/or digital initiatives).
+While the majority of library workers (59%) were aware of the best practices and standards, few incorporated the recommendations into their professional work.
+Over 50% of librarians with instructional responsibilities, over 70% of librarians with collections responsibilities, and over 60% of librarians with digital initiative responsibilities were aware of the recommendations, but did not incorporate the recommendations into their job duties.

-Conclusions: The professional work of health sciences library workers does not appear to include a significant inclusion of the best practices for the informed consent for the publication of medical images.
-There is a need for future research to better understand how library workers can better incorporate their knowledge of medical image publication consent standards into their work.
+Conclusions: The professional work of health sciences library workers does not appear to include a significant incorporation of informed consent best practices and standards for the publication of medical images.
+There is a need for future research to better understand how library workers can better incorporate their knowledge of informed consent recommendations into their work.

 https://doi.org/10.5061/dryad.vmcvdnd17